onyx-platform/onyx/doc/user-guide/scheduling.md

 **Peer Removal**

 If a peer fails, or is otherwise removed from the cluster, the Task scheduler rebalances all the peers for even distribution.

+##### Colocation Task Scheduler

+The Colocation Schedule takes all of the tasks for a job and, if possible, assigns them to the peers on a single physical machine represented by the same peer group.
+If a job has 4 tasks and the cluster is one machine with 5 peers, 4 peers will become active.
+If that machine had 8 peers, all 8 would become active as this schedule operates in peer chunks that are divisible by the task size.
+If more machines are capable of executing the entire job, they will also be used.

+This scheduler is useful for dramatically increasing performance of jobs where the latency is bound by the network of transmitting data across tasks.
+Using this scheduler with peer short circuiting will ensure that data never needs to cross the network.
+Onyx's usual fault tolerancy mechanisms are still used to ensure that data is processed in the presence of machine failure.

+To use, set `:task-scheduler` in `submit-job` to `:onyx.task-scheduler/colcocated`.

+**Peer Addition**

+If a peer is added to the cluster and its machine is capable of executing all the tasks for this job, the entire machine will be used - provided that it falls into the pool of peers elligible to execute this job, per the job scheduler's perogative.

+**Peer Removal*

+If a peer is removed, all the peers associated with this job's tasks for this chunk of peers will stop executing their tasks.